e0marina/react-dev-challenge/README.md

 ## Thoughts on Complexity

-I'd say for the purpose of a rapid prototype - it was moderately complex and the true level of complexity if this were a real app would depend on additional requirements from the client (ie does any of the info need to be hashed when storing personal data into the database).
+I'd say for the purpose of a rapid prototype - it was moderately complex and the true level of complexity if this were a real app would depend on additional requirements from the client (ie does any of the info need to be encrypted when storing personal data into the database).

 ##Video for seeing a quick demo:
 https://drive.google.com/file/d/1Qy4CsQSfsFX-LEfgeMcYlCLR7jQoqliE/view